A reinforcement learning approach to rare trajectory sampling: Formulation and applications

+The first class of problems we consider are those in which the trajectory ensemble is conditioned on some observation of the trajectory.
+That is, a given some statement about the trajectory that is either true or false, we wish to consider only the subset of trajectories for which the statement is true.
+Here the weight is simply a binary $W\left(\omega_0^T\right)=0$ if the statement is false, and $W\left(\omega_0^T\right)=1$ if the statement is true.
+The resulting ensemble then consists of rare trajectories of the original dynamics if the probability of the condition being true is small.

-For example, we may constrain the random walker on being in the state $x_T=0$, with an initial condition of $x_0=0$, often called a random walk bridge \cite{Majumdar2015}.
-The weight of each trajectory would then simply be given by a delta function, $W(\omega_0^T)=\delta(x_T)$, such that $\delta(0)=1$.
-The probability of generating such a trajectory in the original dynamics is equal to the number of such trajectories, multiplied by their probability.
-In this case, noting our constraint requires $T$ to be even, the number of trajectories is simply the number of orderings of an equal number of up and down steps, resulting in
+For example, we may condition the trajectory ensemble of the random walker on ending in the state $x_T=0$, with an initial condition of $x_0=0$, often called a random walk bridge \cite{Majumdar2015}.
+The weights for each transition would then be precisely defined as $W(x_T,x_{T-1},T)=\delta(x_T)$ and $W(x_t,x_{t-1},t)=1$ for $0<t<T$.
+Such a trajectory is relatively rare in the original dynamics.
+The probability of generating such a trajectory in the original dynamics is equal to the number of such trajectories, multiplied by their probability: the number of trajectories is simply the number of orderings of an equal number of up and down steps, resulting in $P(x_T=0|x_0=0)\propto T^{-\frac{1}{2}}$.